-In this guide, we look at everything you need to know about sports massages.
-We highlight what you can expect from a sports massage, how they differ from traditional spa massages, and how you might benefit from this specialised treatment.
+In this guide, we look at everything you need to know about sports massage therapy.
+We highlight what you can expect from this specialised treatment, how sports massages differ from traditional spa massages, and the main benefits of sports massage.

 What is a sports massage?